Brown Eyed Soul (band)

-Brown Eyed Soul is a four member South Korean R&B group.
+Brown Eyed Soul is a South Korean R&B music group.

 History

 Brown Eyed Soul released their debut album, Soul Free, on September 17, 2003.
 From it the single Jeongmal Saranghaesseulkka (정말 사랑했을까) stayed in the top music charts for a while and won 1st place in KBS charts.
 In 2004, they had their first individual concert.

 After their debut, they took 4 years to record their 2nd album The Wind, The Sea, The Rain, which was released on November 2, 2007.
 Their 2nd album sold about 100,000 copies.
 It helped them win the R&B award at the 5th Korean Music awards in 2008.

 In 2010, they made their comeback to the music industry by releasing the 3 singles I’ll Make Way, Blowin My Mind on April 7, Love Ballad, Never Forget on May 10, & Can’t Stop Lovin’ You on July 6.
 In the music video of the song I’ll Make Way (a.k.a.
 I’ll Move), besides the actress Lee Da-hae, all the Brown Eyed Soul members made their appearance together for the first time.
 This MV also came in 2 versions: 1 Black & White, & the other a Colour version.